 If not, please do not hesitate to reach out to me.
 I will do my best to get back to you as soon as I can.

 November is a very good time to travel to Mexico.
 The weather is still hot and sunny but not overbearingly so.
 There is little to no seaweed on the beaches and the water temperatures are perfect for swimming.

-Yes.
-Mexico is very warm in November.
-Coastal destinations like Cancun, Tulum, Los Cabos, and Puerto Vallarta see average daily temperatures between 84°F and 88°F. Meanwhile, Mexico City sees average temperatures of 77°F to 79°F.
+Coastal destinations in Mexico are very warm in November, but cities at higher altitudes are not.
+Beach towns like Cancun, Tulum, Los Cabos, and Puerto Vallarta see average daily temperatures between 84°F and 88°F. Meanwhile, Mexico City sees average temperatures of 77°F to 79°F.